dev-Armaan/autism-prediction/README.md

 * `sklearn` for preprocessing, modelling, and evaluation
 * `imblearn` for handling imbalanced data with `SMOTE`
 * `pickle` for model persistence

-## Training and Test Data Sources :mag:

-The test and training data used came from Kaggle, specifically a previous [community prediction competition](https://www.kaggle.com/competitions/autismdiagnosis/rules#7-competition-data).
-The creator has the moniker [Tensor Girl](https://kaggle.com/usharengaraju) and they did not provide a license for the usage policy.

 ## Installation and Usage :arrow_down:

 1. Download the file `ASD_prediction_model.ipynb` and open it in your desired environment.